antonioortegajr/eugene-hackathons/README.md

 #Hackathons in Eugene

-This is a collection of Hackathons in Eugene that I know about.
+This is a collection of Hackathons in Eugene, OR that I know about.

 You can contact me directly and I will update you as best I can.